Unthrottled/spring-webflux/notes.md

    Goes hand in hand with *Responsiveness*, in that system always replies, even in the face of failure.
    Any system that is not resilient will be unresponsive after a failure including systems that are highly-available or mission-critical.
    Resilience is achieved by replication, containment, isolation and delegation.

    Failures are contained within each component, isolating components from each other and thereby ensuring that parts of the system can fail and recover without compromising the system as a whole.
    Recovery of each component is delegated to another (external) component and high-availability is ensured by replication where necessary.
    The client of a component is not burdened with handling its failures.

 ###### Elastic

- The system stays responsive under varying workload.
+ The system stays remains consistent under varying workload.
- Reactive Systems can react to changes in the input rate by increasing or decreasing the resources allocated to service these inputs.
+ Reacting to changes in the input rate by increasing or decreasing the resources allocated, in order to service these inputs.

- This implies designs that have no contention points or central bottlenecks, resulting in the ability to shard or replicate components and distribute inputs among them.
+ This implies designs that have no contention points or central bottlenecks.
+ Which results in the ability to shard or replicate components and distribute inputs among them.

  Reactive Systems support predictive, as well as Reactive, scaling algorithms by providing relevant live performance measures.
  They achieve elasticity in a cost-effective way on commodity hardware and software platforms.